-Spiritual Gift Scripture Passages Definition of the Gift: Rate Yourself Teaching Rom 12:7; 1 Cor 12:28; Eph 4:11 The spiritual gift of explaining, instructing and encouraging those in the body of Christ with the word of God in a variety of settings (sermons, Sunday school, etc.) Do you love to help other people understand and apply the Bible and embrace sound doctrine?
+Spiritual Gift Spiritual GiftScripture PassagesDefinition of the Gift: Rate Yourself Teaching Rom 12:7; 1 Cor 12:28; Eph 4:11 The spiritual gift of explaining, instructing and encouraging those in the body of Christ with the word of God in a variety of settings (sermons, Sunday school, etc.) Do you love to help other people understand and apply the Bible and embrace sound doctrine?
 Always Sometimes Never Tongues 1 Cor 12:10; 28; 30 The spiritual gift of communicating verbally with God without intelligible words.
 Some believe this is discernable languages (Acts 2:11), others believe this gift has ceased altogether.
 Note: During corporate worship, one should only speak in tongues when an interpreter is present (1 Cor 14:27-28; 39-40) Do you possess the supernatural ability to speak in other tongues?
-Always Sometimes Never Word of Knowledge 1 Cor 12:8; Phil 3:8a The spiritual gift of having unique insight and understanding of not just facts, but relational knowledge of God along with the ability to communicate that; taking others by the hand to meet the Lord.
-Does God often give you insight to share with others for the purpose of their spiritual edification?
+Always Sometimes Never Word of Knowledge of the hand to meet the Bora.
 Always Sometimes Never Word of Wisdom 1 Cor 12:8; Js 3:13 Similar to the word of knowledge, this is the spiritual gift of having unique insight, understanding and good judgment along with the ability to communicate that verbally, emphasizing the practical application.
 Has God gifted you with unique wisdom to share with others for the purpose of their spiritual edification?
 Always Sometimes Never